Tips Bulletin

 Recognizing the signs of a mold infestation will help you to catch the problem when it’s still new so you can nip it in the bud.
 This section will acquaint you with mold growth in all its forms.

 We let you know what mold looks, feels, and smells like, and we let you know about the health impacts mold can have when it’s allowed to grow unchecked.
-We also share our favorite mold remover recipe, which you can also use for cleaning plastic outdoor furniture, as well as your interior and garage.
+We also share our favorite mold remover recipe, which you can use for cleaning plastic outdoor furniture and your interior and garage.

 What is mold, and where can you find it?